abdelhak2406/abdelhak2406.github.io/content/posts/ansible/_index.md

 ### Ansible architecture

 - Where to install ansible? in the host? on the server machines??
 WHERE??
-	- You only need it in the control host (or whatever it's called!)
+	- You only need it in the control host (or whatever it's called! (the workstation in the first image below))
-	- It connects and does it's magic using ssh,it doesn't need anything else!
+	- It connects and does it's magic using ssh, it doesn't need anything else!

 <img class="thumbnailshadow" src="img/workstation_server.png"/>